-The Heritage Council has provisionally registered the Cinema Center.
+The Heritage Council has now registered the Cinema Center.

 Public consultation on whether the Cinema Center should be registered on the Heritage Register is now closed.

-Check out the document library, site images and map of the property below to find out what's being proposed.
-You had YourSay by completing the survey or by using the survey template (in the document library) and email it to the Council at email@example.com.
+You had YourSay by checking out the document library, site images and map of the property to find out what was being proposed.
+You also had the opportunity to complete the survey online or by using the survey template (in the document library) and emailing it to the Council at firstname.lastname@example.org.

 Comments that were made through the survey, either online or hardcopy, are formal statutory consultation comments and are given to the Council.
 The statutory consultation notice can be found on the ACT Government’s Find a Public Notice site.

 Cinema Center has been provisionally registered on the ACT Heritage Register for its contribution to the ACTs cultural life, its associations with Dr Darrel Killen and Dr Enrico Taglietti AO as well as its innovative use of Vierendeel trusses and now the Heritage Council want to hear your comments to see if they got it right.

 Provisional registration is only the first step to let you know why the Council thinks a place or object is important to the ACT and you, its residents.
 Now the Council want to hear what you think about their initial assessment to see if you think they got it right, or if there is other information to consider.